papatangosierra/serifu/README.md

 	Briareos: What numbers?
 ```

 would be a valid (albeit perverse) way to describe three sequential pages, the second of which has two panels.
+The fanciful descriptions following the `#` an `-` characters have no meaningful effect on the script's structure.

 The expectation is that well-behaved Serifu editing software will automatically insert page and panel numbers, keeping them updated as necessary when the script changes and freeing the translator or editor from the error-prone process of doing so manually.